lakenen/grunt-box-view/README.md

 ## The "boxview-session" task

+> Create a session for a document on the View API

 ### Overview
 In your project's Gruntfile, add a section named `boxview-session` to the data object passed into `grunt.initConfig()`.